 The duties of a tattoo artist may include – but do not necessarily need to be limited to:

-Everyone has predispositions to do something or to become someone.
-Do you think you are born to be a tattoo artist?
+Everyone has the predisposition to do something or to become someone.
+So, do you think you are born to be a tattoo artist?
 Do you have what it takes to become a tattoo artist?

-The most important skills and responsibilities of a good tattoo artist:
+The most essential skills and responsibilities of a good tattoo artist:

 There are many things to consider when you want to be a tattoo artist.
-It is worth it.
-As Tattoos become more and more popular around the world, a career as a professional tattoo artist can lead you to being in demand well paid to boot!
-If you believe you have what it takes to become a tattoo artist, you may want to contact one of our tattoo schools in New York City, Los Angeles, New Haven, Philadelphia and our newest location – tattoo school in Tampa, Florida.
+It is worth it!
+Also, Tattoos are becoming more and more popular around the world.
+A career as a professional tattoo artist can lead you to be in demand and well-paid to boot!
+If you believe you have what it takes to become a tattoo artist, you may want to contact one of our tattoo schools in New York City, Los Angeles, New Haven, Philadelphia and our newest location – Tattoo School in Tampa, Florida.